-BUS 490 (3) This capstone integrates subject matter from the BBA Core and major disciplines.
+This capstone integrates subject matter from the BBA Core and major disciplines.
 It draws on case studies that illustrate approaches adopted by local, regional, and global businesses to meet challenges posed by the dynamic and competitive environment.
-Students develop skills in, and appreciation of, the interdisciplinary nature of the business management.
+Coursework and Bachelor of Business Administration assurance of learning activities help students develop skills in, and appreciation of, the interdisciplinary nature of business management.
 Senior standing.
 Prerequisite: BUS 210 and BUS 321.